Making Strengths Stronger,

 Let’s think about the activities we enjoy.
 For me, I love being in front of groups of people sharing ideas and learning from one another.
 I’ve always been comfortable in that space, but it has taken practice, education, observation, and time to hone my facilitation skills.
 While it wasn’t always easy, I loved the energy I got from developing my strength!
 When we give attention and focus to making our strengths even stronger, it adds to the energy that the strength already provides to our work.

-Knowing workplace strengths and having an idea of how to maximize their impact is a strengths-based approach to enjoying work more, working with others more productively, and, ultimately, getting better results.
+Knowing your strengths at work and how to maximize their impact leads to enjoying work more, working with others more productively, and, ultimately, getting better results.

 Figuring out our strengths.